Towards Head Computed Tomography Image Reconstruction Standardization with Deep Learning Assisted Automatic Detection: Materials and methods

 The dataset we utilized comprises 140 consecutive non-contrast head CT scans gathered in January 2021.
 These scans were acquired utilizing a 128-detector row CT scanner (SOMATOM Definition AS+, Siemens, Erlangen, Germany), with specific scanning parameters: tube voltage set to 100kV, tube current at 447mA, a field-of-view of 222mm, and a reconstruction thickness of 1mm.
 The demographic distribution within these 140 cases was balanced, with approximately 49\% (68 cases) being male.
 Age distribution within the dataset varied, ranging from 18 to 94 years.

 On average, each case comprised 139 slices.
 Following the crucial steps of annotation and data preprocessing, a total of 619 annotated images were generated from all the slices.
 These images were then categorized into a training set, a validation set, and a test set following an 8:1:1 ratio.
 This distribution resulted in a training set consisting of 495 images, a validation set composed of 62 images, and a test set encompassing another 62 images.
-This well-organized dataset serves as the foundation for the proposed automated 3D reconstruction method, facilitating its validation and evaluation.
+The distribution of four classes is 312, 286, 176, 114 instances for Right Eyes, Left Eyes, Right EAC, and Left EAC, respectively.
+The distinct difference in counts among these classes, especially between the Right Eyes and Left EAC, can pose challenges in model training.
+This dataset serves as the foundation for the proposed automated 3D reconstruction method, facilitating its validation and evaluation.